ARM-software/SDS-Framework/documentation/theory.md

 - **Data Block**: is a set of input or output data which is processed in one step by a DSP or ML compute note.
 - **Block size**: is the number of bytes of a data block.
-- **Interval**: is the periodic time interval that the compute node executes.
+- **Interval**: is the periodic time interval at which the compute node executes.

 ![SDSIO Interface for Player and Recorder](images/SDS-InOut.png)